Schema Therapy for relationship difficulties: An attachment-informed approach ONLINE WORKSHOP

 Workshop Dates, Times & Costs

-Workshop Cost is $749 EB by April 30th or $799 thereafter.
-Each participant will receive workshop materials which include recommended readings, a list of useful resources (websites, journals, and texts), and workshop notes.
+Workshop Cost is $549 EB by Jan 30th or $599 thereafter.
+Each participant will receive workshop materials which include recommended readings, a list of useful resources (websites, journal articles, and book chapters), and workshop notes.
+There will be pre-recorded elements and live elements via zoom.

 Places are limited, book early to avoid disappointment.